I love to dance.

 Start with your legs wide, feet turned out, with your hands out to your sides.
 Bring up your left heel and tap your left toe behind you while, at the same time, bringing up your left hand and snapping your fingers at the same time as you tap your toe.
 Then “bounce” to the opposite foot and bring your right heel up and tap your right toe behind you while, at the same time, bringing up your right hand and snapping your fingers.
 Continue to “bounce” back and forth tapping your toes behind you as you snap your fingers in time with the beat.

 Start with your legs wide, feet turned out, with your hands out to your sides.
 Jump backwards, keeping your feet wide while, at the same time, bringing your arms up and across each other in front of you and snapping your fingers.
 When you land, bring your arms back down and snap your fingers.
 Your arms should be crossed in front of you on the jump up and fingers snapping, and then your arms should be out to your sides and fingers snapping when you land your jump.
 Bounce your shoulders a bit dramatically as you are swinging your arms in front of you when you jump and swing them back down on the landing.

 8. Across the Floor/Wide-Stance “Grapevine”

 Start with your legs wide, feet turned out, with your arms outstretched to the rear, fingers splayed.
 With your left foot, step behind your right foot (count 1), then step out wide with your right foot (count 2), then step behind with your left foot behind your right again (count 3), and then step out wide with your right foot again (count 4).
 As you bring your left foot in again, do a half spin outward (a “turn out”), so that you are facing the opposite direction of how you started and repeat the steps again.
-This is usually done to a count of 8, doing the first 4 count, then turn out and finish with the second 4 count.
+This is usually done to a count of 8, doing the first 4 counts, then turn out and finish with the second 4 count.